top of page

 II.
 Membership:

-Membership in the association shall be open to all persons who have paid biennial dues.
+Membership in the Association shall be open to all persons who have paid biennial dues.
 Biennial dues shall be established by the Board and approved by the biennial Association Meeting.

 III.
 Finances: